 Provide the following information regarding client-level data at the top of the Outcome Indicators section.

-· Mark the client-level data collection tool used.
+- Enumerate the number of clients receiving services for each timeframe. - Mark the client-level data collection tool used.
 If using a program tool, please provide the name of the tool.